-We would like to complicate this familiar picture by investigating the "canonical " time changes in classical mechanics even though in relativity these transformations are not necessarily canonical.
-Fortunately, in the case of canonical time transformations the task is accomplished to a large extent in the monograph by Pars [46]. \ For the sake of space, we refer our readers to pages 535-540 of this monograph for details. \ In accord with Dirac [47]$,$ we believe that good quantization procedure should always begin with the Lagrangian formulation of mechanics.
-Hence, we begin with the Lagrangian $\mathcal{L=L(}\{q_{i}\},\{\dot{q}_{i}\})$ whose equations of motion can be written in the form of Newton's equations $\dot{p}_{i}=F_{i},$ where the generalized momenta $p_{i}$ are given by $p_{i}=\delta\mathcal{L}/\delta \dot{q}_{i}$ and the generalized forces $F_{i}$ by $F_{i}=-\delta \mathcal{L}/\delta q_{i}$ as usual.
-In the case if the total energy $E$ is conserved, it is possible instead of "real" time $t$ to introduce the fictitious time $\theta$ via relation $dt=u(\{q_{i}\})d\theta$ where the function $u(\{q_{i}\})$ is assumed to be nonnegative and is sufficiently differentiable with respect to its arguments.
-At this point we can enquire if Newton's equations can be written in terms of new time variable so that they remain form- invariant.
-Notice, if we want to convert these results to relativistic form (e.g. see Section III) the form-invariance is going to be lost, while staying within Newton's mechanics it is possible to preserve it.
-To do so, following Pars, we must: \ a) to replace $\mathcal{L}$ by $u\mathcal{L},$ b) \ to replace $\dot{q}_{i}$ by $\ q_{i}^{\prime}$ $/u,$ where $q_{i}^{\prime}$=$\frac{d}{d\theta}q_{i}$, c) to rewrite new Lagrangian in terms of \ such defined new time variables and, finally, d) to obtain Newton's equations according to the described rules, provided that now we have to use $p_{i}^{\prime}$ instead of $\dot{p}_{i}$.
-In the case if the total energy of the system is conserved, we shall obtain back the same form of Newton's equations rewritten in terms of new variables.
-This means that by going from the Lagrangian to Hamiltonian formalism of classical mechanics we can write the Hamilton's equations in which the dotted variables are replaced by primed.
-Furthermore, Hamilton's equations will remain the same even if we replace the Hamiltonian $H$ by some nonnegative function $f(H)$ while changing time $t$ to time $\theta$ according to the rule $d\theta/dt=df(H)/dH\mid _{H=E}$.
+\ In accord with Dirac [$51$]$,$ we believe, that good quantization procedure should always begin with the Lagrangian formulation of mechanics.
+Hence, we also begin with the Lagrangian $\mathcal{L=L(}\{q_{i}\},\{\dot{q}_{i}\})$.
+The equations of motion can be written in the form of Newton's equations $\dot {p}_{i}=F_{i},$ where the generalized momenta $p_{i}$ are given by $p_{i}=\delta\mathcal{L}/\delta\dot{q}_{i}$ and the generalized forces $F_{i}$ by $F_{i}=-\delta\mathcal{L}/\delta q_{i}$ as usual.
+In the case if the total energy $E$ is conserved, it is possible instead of ``real'' time $t$ to introduce the fictitious time $\theta$ via relation $dt=u(\{q_{i}\})d\theta$ where the function $u(\{q_{i}\})$ is assumed to be nonnegative and is sufficiently differentiable with respect to its arguments.
+At this point we can inquire if Newton's equations can be written in terms of new time variable so that they remain form- invariant. \ We shall treat these equations as Lagrangian equations.
+In such a case we do not need to worry about their validity in relativistic domain \ since the Lagrangian mechanics in being used in this domain as well. \textsl{From results \ discussed in previous section it follows that use of time-dependent transformations in Lagrangian} \textsl{mechanics is converthing it into Einsteinian mechanics}.
+To do this conversion, we must: \ a) to replace $\mathcal{L}$ by $u\mathcal{L},$ b) \ to replace $\dot{q}_{i}$ by $\ q_{i}^{\prime}$ $/u,$ where $q_{i}^{\prime} $=$\frac{d}{d\theta}q_{i}$, c) to rewrite new Lagrangian in terms of \ new time variables and, finally, d) to obtain the Lagrangian equations according to just described rules, provided that now we have to use $p_{i}^{\prime}$ instead of $\dot{p}_{i}$.
+In the case if the total energy of the system is conserved, we shall obtain back the same form of Lagrangian equations rewritten in terms of new variables. \ From here it follows that by going from the Lagrangian to Hamiltonian mechanics we can write Hamilton's equations in which the dotted variables are replaced by the primed.
+Furthermore, Hamilton's equations will remain the same even if we replace the Hamiltonian $H$ by some nonnegative function $f(H)$ while changing time $t$ to time $\theta$ according to the rule $d\theta/dt=df(H)/dH\mid_{H=E}$.
 Such a change while leaving classical mechanics form-invariant will affect quantum mechanics where the Schr\"{o}dinger's equation

 is \ now replaced by